Fun Martinis to Try | Types Of Martinis

 Grapefruit & Orange Martini Recipe

-Vodka goes well with pretty much any kind of mix.
+Vodka goes well with pretty much any kind of mix in fun martinis.
 For those early morning martini drinkers, combining the spirit with some of those breakfast juices can be both tasty, and shake some of the fog from last nights adventures.

 - 2 oz Vodka